I tested the 004 parka from Bastong (the South Korean Barbour)

 On the hood

-Winter will get the better of her and I will leave her in the closet.
-Unless I find a vintage liner (or not) in the style of those intended for the M-51 fishtail parka.
-Maybe this can be enough when the cold is not too aggressive.
+Winter will get the better of it and I will leave it in the closet.
+Unless I find a vintage (or not) liner in the style of those intended for M-51 fishtail parkas.
+Maybe that will be enough when the cold is not too aggressive.

-It must be said that the parka is really windproof .
+I must say that the parka is really windproof .
 Which means that, even if it is not thick, it insulates from the cold.
-That's why I like to wear it when I'm on my bike.
+That's why I like to wear it when I'm cycling.

 The neck is protected.
 And if necessary, we put on a scarf.
 And the body does not suffer from the wind.

-On the other hand, the latter passes through the sleeves , which have no ribbing.
-We must therefore rely on the layer below to prevent it from infiltrating, mischievous as it is.
+On the other hand, the latter passes through the sleeves , devoid of ribbing.
+You must therefore rely on the layer underneath to prevent it from seeping in, mischievous as it is.

-And he actually loves playing with the parka.
-As it is long, it sometimes happens that when walking, a section of the parka is pressed against our legs.
-Or that it flies away nicely.
-It can be disturbing when walking against the wind.
+And he loves playing with the parka.
+Since it is long, sometimes when walking a piece of the parka gets stuck against our legs.
+Or it gently flies away.
+It can be annoying when you walk against the wind.

-For me, it's part of the fun of having a slightly long parka and even the pleasure of wearing it.
+For me, it's part of the game to have a slightly long parka and even the pleasure of wearing it.

 Style

-This is not a style article, it's a test.
+This is not a style article, it is a test.
 But I can't resist the urge to offer you some ideas.

-You see it in thisPanache on the freighter at 6:43:
+You see it in thisPanache on the cargo ship at 6:43:

 man in front of his mirror in tartan parka and jeans